The Top 10 Things Your Plumber Doesnt Want You to Do

 3. Using Automatic Toilet Bowl Cleaner Tabs

-4. Using Chemical Drain Cleaners
+4. Dumping Chemical Drain Cleaners

-5. Pouring Grease Down Your Sink
+5. Dumping Grease Down Your Sink

 6. Using Your Garbage Disposal for Everything